 - the adoption of a formal bylaw by the Regional District Board of Directors

-If your proposed development project requires a change to the Rural Land Use Bylaw, you will need to submit an amendment application.
-Information on timelines, fees and application forms for a Rural Land Use Bylaw amendment can be found on our Fees, Forms and Timelines page.
+If your proposed development project requires a change to the Rural Land Use Bylaw, you need to submit an amendment application.